-Back issues of the RAINBOW currently available for issues and for issue 8.
-No back issues available for numbers 6 and 7.
+Back issues of the RAINBOW are currently available for issues 1-5 and for issue 8.
+No back issues are available for numbers 6 and 7.

-Back issues sell for \$2 each.
-In single copy cover price. addition, there is a \$2.50 per order postage and handling. for charge This charge applies whether you order back issue or all six now one available.
+Back issues sell for \$2 each. the price. single COPY COVER In addition, there is a \$2.50 per order postage and handling. for This charge applies whether you order or all six now one hack issue available.

 For ease of reference, issues 1-5 are stapled together as one packet, all on white paper.
-These are a reprint.
-However, we will special break the packets and ship whichever ones you wish.
-All back issues now available would be \$12, plus \$2.50 postage and handling -- a total of MasterCard VISA and \$14.50. accepted.
+These special reprint.
+However, we will break the packets and ship whichever All back issues now ones you wish. \$12, available would be plus \$2.50 postage and handling a total of \$14.50.
+VISA MasterCard and accepted.

-All back issues are Class Mail.
+All back issues are sent First Class Mail.

-TRS-80 COLOR COMPUTER
+TRS-80\ COLOR COMPUTER\